top of page

 • Feel comfortable in your own skin.

 Whether as an individual or as a couple, you will come away from our work with more choice and freedom in your life.
-Pretty cool, eh??

-There are so many ways of getting information about ourselves - through our thoughts and intellect, through our body sensations and symptoms, through our emotions, our intuition, our spiritual experiences, and inter-personally through our connections with others.
+There are so many ways of getting information about ourselves - through our thoughts and intellect, through our body sensations and symptoms, through our emotions, our intuition, our spiritual experiences, and interpersonally through our connections with others.
 By listening in and homing in on all of these ways, healing becomes more than just an idea but a reality.

 "What will therapy be like with you?"